gwijthoff/CDH507/content/schedule.md

 Hasok Chang, “[Spirit, Air, and Quicksilver: The Search for the ‘Real’ Scale of Temperature](https://drive.google.com/file/d/19AD3WiYn0ucR0Cs2PsRLzq8QKUkM4S0A/view?usp=sharing),” _Historical Studies in the Physical and Biological Sciences_ 31, no. 2 (2001): 249–84.

-## Thursday: Unpacking my Code Libraries
+## Thursday: Unpacking Our Code Libraries

 *On the use of industry-created tools for influential humanities scholarship.
-How did software for speech recognition and image tagging end up in a literary text analysis tool?
-Led by Sierra Eckert and Ryan Heuser, Research Software Engineer, Center for Digita Humanities.*
+How did software for speech recognition and image tagging end up in a literary text analysis tool?*

 <span class="headlinks">Readings</span>